Wishlist Now

 Vehicles are the allrounders in Veil of Ashes.
 Whether transporter or tank, reconnaissance or repair vehicle, the variety is huge.
 The vehicles feel most at home on open terrain and they are not able to drive into forests.

-Cruisers are the most powerful and expensive units on the field, although there are weaker and stronger ones of their kind.
+Behemoths are the most powerful and expensive units on the field, although there are weaker and stronger ones of their kind.
 Like vehicles, their purpose can vary.
-Unlike vehicles, however, cruisers are easy to spot due to their size.
+Unlike vehicles, however, behemoths are easy to spot due to their size.

 Game Mechanics